top of page

 You’re not alone.

-Many women live with a kind of pain that few people talk about—the quiet ache of a marriage that confuses, silences, or slowly erodes their sense of self.
+In fact, many women live with a kind of pain that few people talk about: the quiet ache of a relationship that confuses, silences, or slowly erodes your sense of self.

 When Something in Your Marriage Feels Deeply Wrong